fieldtrip/website/development/project/opm_helmet_design.md

 ### Sensor rotation around its axis

-Biaxial OPM sensors typically record the signal in one radial direction (i.e., perpendicular to the surface) and one tangential direction, which is also the most optimal configuration (see Schoffelen et al. 2025 [Optimal configuration of on-scalp OPMs with fixed channel counts](https://doi.org/10.1162/imag.a.22)).
+Bi-axial OPM sensors typically record the signal in one radial direction (i.e., perpendicular to the surface) and one tangential direction, which is also the most optimal configuration (see Schoffelen et al. 2025 [Optimal configuration of on-scalp OPMs with fixed channel counts](https://doi.org/10.1162/imag.a.22)).
 For the tangential direction you have to choose how to rotate the sensor around its axes.
 An optimal sampling of the environmental noise (useful for noise suppression) is obtained with alternating directions of neighbouring sensors, where the tangential axis of a sensor is 90 degrees rotated relative to that of its neighbours.

 We can use the rotation around the z-axis to determine how sensors are rotated around their own radial axis: